loyjoy/academy/basic/start/login_and_security.md

 ## How to Set up a Chatbot

 In the backend, you can have several starting points.
-You can either start an experience by using a copy of an existing one, you can use our ready-to-use experiences that give you a process flow to customize yourself, or you can start from scratch with a blank process.
+You can either start an experience by using a copy of an existing one, you can use our ready-to-use experiences from our template store that give you a process flow to customize yourself, or you can start from scratch with a blank process.

 <p align="center">
   <img src="startscreen.png" alt="LoyJoy startscreen" title="LoyJoy startscreen" width="500"/>